ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 5. Reason: It might be that the user buffer has to be swapped out during the transfer (while taking away the ownership of the calling code), and this must be restored in the postXxx action.

 * \anchor transferElement_comment_B_7_2 \ref transferElement_B_7_2 "7.2" Usually, writes are implemented as synchronous transfers, in which case no previous data can be lost.
 In case of asynchronous write transfers (as e.g. implemented in the ControlSystemAdapter's ProcessArray), the implementation must ensure the specified behaviour e.g. by using cppext::future_queue::push_overwrite() or a similar functionality.
+Please keep in mind that the return value of cppext::future_queue::push_overwrite() does not guarantee which data is lost *only* if concurrent push_overwrite() calls are executed in a multi-producer environment.
+TransferElements are not thread safe anyway, hence push_overwrite() will always overwrite old data in this context.

 * 8.2.2 This allows to discard values inside a continuation of a cppext::future_queue.
 It is used e.g. by the ControlSystemAdapter's BidirectionalProcessArray.
 [TBD: It could be replaced by a feature of the cppext::future_queue allowing to reject values in continuations...]